 There are five standard Veracode Levels denoted as VL1, VL2, VL3, VL4, and VL5.
 VL1 is the lowest level and is achieved by demonstrating that security testing, automated static or dynamic, is utilized during the software delivery lifecycle.
 VL5 is the highest level and is achieved by performing automated and manual testing and removing all significant flaws.
-The Veracode Levels VL2, VL3, and VL4 form a continuum of increasing software assurance between VL1 and VL5.
+The Veracode Levels VL2, VL3, and VL4 form a continuum of increasing software business criticality between VL1 and VL5.

 There are three Veracode Levels that contain the same requirements as the Veracode Levels, plus Veracode Software Composition Analysis.
 The levels are denoted as VL5 + SCA, VL4 + SCA, and VL3 + SCA.

 For IT staff operating applications, you can use Veracode Levels to set application security policies.
 You should use different VLs for deployment scenarios of varying business criticality.
 For example, the policy for applications that manage credit card transactions, and, therefore, have PCI compliance requirements, should be VL5.
 A medium business-critical, internal application could have a policy requiring VL3.

 Software developers can decide which VL they want to achieve, based on the requirements of their customers.
 Developers of software that is mission-critical to most of their customers want to achieve VL5.
 Developers of general purpose business software may want to achieve VL3 or VL4.
 After the software has achieved a Veracode Level, it can be communicated to customers through a Veracode report.